antzkr/Debian-13-Live-CD/README.md

 Also note that the build script can only be built from either Debian or Ubuntu-based linux desktop environments.
 Other linux derivatives such as Arch or Slackware are not supported and build will probably fail.

 # INSTALLATION
-To install, make executable and run script:
+To install, make executable and run script on a debian-based linux system:

 chmod +x "livecd-build-script-multi-desktop-github-2.20.sh"